micahwoods/atcweb3/content/shiny-apps/shiny1.md

  css_class = ""
 +++

-{{< cta cta_text="Open ET app" cta_link="https://asianturfgrass.shinyapps.io/turfsi/" cta_new_tab="true" >}}

-This app returns the sustainability index (SI) based on soil test inputs.
-This is a direct comparison of input soil test results to the MLSN data.

-Users can put in soil test results for K, P, Ca, Mg, and S. The app then shows where the input level of soil nutrients would sit on the cumulative distribution function (CDF) for all the MLSN data.
+I've made apps to calculate evapotranspiration, find the past year of DLI at any location, compare your soil test results to the [MLSN]({{< relref "/mlsn" >}}) dataset, see turfgrass industry Twitter rankings, and much more.

+You can see the underlying R code for many of these apps on [Github](https://github.com/micahwoods).